exercism/javascript/concepts/promises/about.md

 ## Static Methods of the Promise Class

-Some of the [static methods][promise-static-methods] that are available on `Promise` can be used to resolve and reject promises.
+Some of the [static methods][static-methods] that are [available on `Promise`][promise-static-methods] can be used to resolve and reject promises.
 Here are a few of them:

 ### Promise.all